CSC325-Shared/CSC325-Team-2.8-Final/README.md

 You also must have Discord.js and Node.js installed.
 Tutorial here: https://discordjs.guide/preparations/#installing-node-js

-You'll need to install the sqlite library with the following command: `npm install sqlite3`
+You'll need to install the sqlite library with the following command: `npm install sqlite3` and the color package: `npm install color`

 ## Commands
 **Current commands:**

 `/welcome` - Creates a message to welcome new members to the server and specify the rules of the server.

-`/courses` - Generates a message with the chosen roles.
+`/course-select` - Generates a message with the chosen roles.
 Users can click the buttons on the message to get roles assigned to them.

 `/newclass` - Creates a class, taking the department, course number, and semester as parameters.
 When this command is ran, a new group of channels is created in the server, with the parameters from the `/newclass` command used to name the channels.
 This command also allows you to select a category to cohabitate with, which will use an existing category for the class, instead of creating new channesl.